Vai Taua

-Vailala Lima "Vai" Taua (/ˈvaɪ ˈtaʊ.ə/; born October 11, 1988) is an American football coach and former running back who is currently the assistant head coach at Nevada.
-He played college football at Nevada and briefly in the National Football League (NFL) as an undrafted free agent for the Buffalo Bills and Seattle Seahawks from 2011 to 2012.
+Vailala Lima Taua (/ˈvaɪ ˈtaʊ.ə/; born October 11, 1988) is an American football coach and former running back who is the head coach for the Nevada Wolf Pack.
+He played college football at Nevada, earning third-team All-American honors in 2010.
+He briefly played in the National Football League (NFL) as an undrafted free agent for the Buffalo Bills and Seattle Seahawks from 2011 to 2012.

 Early life

 Taua was born in Fountain Valley, California, to Faletui and Taua Taua (Davis).
 He attended Cabrillo High School in Lompoc, California, where he played football and competed in track and field.
 He lettered in football all four years and twice in track and field.
 During his senior year, he ran for 1,709 yards and 27 touchdowns.
 Taua led the Los Padres League in rushing and was named the conference's Most Valuable Player.
 He also earned all-conference and All-California Interscholastic Federation honors.

 College career

 Taua sat out the 2006 as a redshirt and in 2007 saw action in eight games with 19 carries for 112 yards (including one touchdown).
 In 2008, Taua began the year as a reserve but became a starter after senior running back and 2007 Western Athletic Conference (WAC) rushing leader Luke Lippincott suffered a season-ending injury in the second game.
 Playing in all 13 games that season, he rushed for 1,521 yards on 236 carries (including 15 touchdowns) and also made 29 receptions for 226 yards (including two touchdowns).
 Against Fresno State, Taua ran for his season high of 263 yards on 28 carries, for which he was named the WAC Offensive Player of the Week.
 In that game, he broke the 1,000-yard rushing mark for the season.
 With Taua and quarterback Colin Kaepernick, 2008 became the first season in Nevada school history that the team had two 1,000-yard rushers.
 Taua was named to the All-WAC first-team and the Sporting News named him the WAC's Most Valuable Offensive Player.

 On December 19, 2009, it was announced that Taua was academically ineligible and would sit out the Hawaii Bowl on Christmas Eve against SMU.
 His future with the Wolf Pack team was put in doubt, with head coach Chris Ault's stating that he would "evaluate (Taua's) future with the team after the bowl game."
 On January 8, 2010, Ault held a press conference in which he stated that he wanted to "punch [Taua] right in the mouth" for his failure to meet academic expectations and missing the Hawaii Bowl.
 Ault added that Taua would return to the team for his senior season and the issue of his academic performance would be dealt with "in house".